 As an example, the CEO of Oodie, Davie Fogarty, has recently started his own YouTube channel.
-In this channel, he shows his daily life as a CEO and tells the whole story from the very start of his entrepreneurial journey to where he is now.
+In this channel, he shows his daily life as a CEO and tells the whole story including his career path from the very start of his entrepreneurial journey to where he is now.

 As a result, one of the methods for finding jobs gaining in popularity right now is joining online discussion panels, and getting in direct contact with the speakers.
-Yes, CEOs are happy to chat about the opportunities.
+Yes, CEOs are happy to chat about the opportunities and career options.
 Especially if during the discussion it turned out that you share many views!

 This might also be a sign that recruitment as we know it, is coming to an end.
 In the future, companies will likely prefer to recruit all their employees without the involvement of middlemen.
 Just food for thought!

 In fast-developing industries such as IT, it becomes a standard that employees are “travelers” of sorts.
-They sign a contract and come to the company for one project, complete it within a year or less, and move onto the next project in another company.
+They sign a contract and come to the company for one project, complete it within a year or less, and move onto the next project in another company following some career options.
 They know that with every successful project under their belt, they are more competitive and they can ask for a higher salary in yet another company.

 And, employers learn to accept that.
 Now, they see “loyalty” differently than it used to be in the past.
 Namely, they no longer expect the employee to stay around and build the whole career in the company.
 They accept that most employees will decide to go at some point, regardless if they are happy or not.
 And that’s for a good reason: according to Forbes, employees who stay within the company for two years or more, earn 50% less than those who “travel.”